Reward Machines for Deep RL in Noisy and Uncertain Environments: Introduction

-Critically, the use of formal languages in deep RL is often predicated on knowledge of a ``ground-truth'' interpretation of the symbolic vocabulary, realized via a \emph{labelling function}, which provides a mapping from environment states to the truth or falsity of abstract properties that form the building blocks of objective specifications.
-However, in practice, real-world environments are typically partially observable and rely on high-dimensional sensor data such as images, resulting in labelling functions that are, by necessity, noisy and uncertain, compromising the application of formal languages for objective specification, and notably the application of Reward Machines.
-The contributions of this paper are as follows:
+Importantly, formal language frameworks for deep RL require an interpretation of the domain-specific vocabulary grounded in the RL environment.
+This is captured by a \emph{labelling function}, a mapping from environment states to the truth or falsity of abstract propostions that constitute the building blocks of objective specifications.
+However, practical real-world environments are often partially observable and rely on high-dimensional sensor data such as images.
+As a result, labelling functions are, by necessity, noisy and uncertain, compromising the application of formal languages such as Reward Machines or LTL for objective specification.
+Consider an autonomous vehicle, whose desired behaviour at an intersection can be formally specified using temporal logic \cite{bouton2019reinforcement, maierhofer2022formalization}.
+In the real world, key determinations---whether a pedestrian is crossing, the colour of the light, the intent of other vehicles, and so on---must be made based on noisy or obstructed LiDAR and camera sensors, and may therefore be noisy or uncertain themselves.
+To address this problem, while benefiting from the advantages of Reward Machines, we make the following contributions.

 \textbf{(1)} We propose a deep RL framework for Reward Machines in settings where the evaluation of domain-specific vocabulary is uncertain, characterizing the RL problem in terms of a POMDP.
 To our knowledge, this is the first deep RL framework for Reward Machines that broadly supports the imperfect detection of propositions, allowing us to extend Reward Machines to general partially observable environments.